na4zagin3/satyrographos/README.md

 # Satyrographos
 A naive package manager for [SATySFi](https://github.com/gfngfn/SATySFi).

-_WARNING: Command line interfaces except for `satyrographos install` are EXPERIMENTAL and subject to change and removal._
+_WARNING: Command line interfaces, except for the `satyrographos install`, are EXPERIMENTAL and subject to change and removal._

-It composes files under `~/.opam/<ocaml-version>/share/satysfi/<package>` installed by OPAM and copy them into `~/.satysfi/dist`.
+It composes files under directories `~/.opam/<ocaml-version>/share/satysfi/<package>` installed by OPAM and copies them into directory `~/.satysfi/dist`.
 It also sets up environments so that SATySFi can use system fonts.
-See Section [Install System Fonts](#Install-System-Fonts).
+See Section [Install System Fonts](#Install-System-Fonts) below.

 Satyrographos simplifies installation of SATySFi.
 For example, @zr-tex8r’s [`make-satysfi.sh`](https://gist.github.com/zr-tex8r/0ab0d24255ecf631692c1f0cbc5ca026) will be like this.